aghogwarts/DisnakeWavelinkBot/Readme.md

 This is an example of a configuration file, as you can see you have loads of different options, you can play with.
 The most notable ones are:

-`server` - This is where you configure the REST and websocket ports and address.
+`server` - This is where you configure the REST and websocket port and address.

 `lavalink` - This is where you configure the Lavalink server itself.